 Democratic Republic of the Congo

-Years after the official end of a decade-long civil war in the Democratic Republic of the Congo (DRC), violence remains pervasive throughout eastern DRC, sexual abuse of women and children continues to escalate and more than one-third of the population lacks access to basic healthcare.
+Years after the official end of a decade-long civil war in the DRC, violence remains pervasive throughout the eastern part of the country, sexual abuse of women and children continues to escalate and millions lack access to basic healthcare.

-International Medical Corps has worked in the DRC since 1999, providing primary and secondary healthcare, capacity-building, gender-based violence (GBV) prevention and treatment, nutrition support, social and behavioral change, food security programs, mental health and psychosocial support (MHPSS) services, and water, sanitation and hygiene (WASH) services.
-In recent years, we have responded to multiple outbreaks of disease, including Ebola, measles, polio and COVID-19.
+International Medical Corps has worked in the DRC since 1999, providing primary and secondary healthcare, capacity-building, prevention and treatment of violence against women and girls, nutrition support, social and behavioural change, food security programs, mental health and psychosocial support (MHPSS), and water, sanitation and hygiene (WASH) services.
+In recent years, we have responded to multiple outbreaks of disease, including Ebola, measles, polio, COVID-19 and mpox.

-International Medical Corps is currently serving communities in remote and hard-to-reach areas in North Kivu, South Kivu and Tanganyika provinces, in the eastern part of the country.
+International Medical Corps is currently serving communities in remote and hard-to-reach areas in Kasai, Kinshasha, North Kivu and South Kivu provinces.
 We have served more than 2 million people in the DRC, many of whom have been affected by armed conflict.

 male/female